Stuffed Cherry Tomato BLT Cups

 - 1 teaspoon freshly squeezed lime juice

-- ½ teaspoon soy sauce or coco aminos
+- ½ teaspoon soy sauce (gluten-free if needed)

 - ¼ teaspoon sea salt